cypherpunk-academy/2064/en/046_2023_Night-Owl.md

 Marwin said at normal volume: "Night-Owl, when we get out of here, we'll do a hack together - No, no, fun ...
 We'll be good."

 Marwin wrote on the next sheet: "We have already made one together.
-Your 'Bachelor thesis', that's what you used to call him.
+Your 'Bachelor thesis,' that's what you used to call him.
 But please, don't write my real name."

 Amon laughed all over his face.